DeepPavlovAdmin/scai17/2020/index.md

   * EMNLP's [Multiple Submission Policy](http://emnlp2018.org/calls/papers#multiple-submission-policy) applies: should a conceptually similar version of the same paper be accepted elsewhere, the authors would need to decide which submission they want to keep and withdraw the other one.

 # Important Dates
-  * Submission, etc: TBD
+  * Submission deadline: July 15
-  * Workshop: November 11/12
+  * Workshop: November 19/20

 # Organizers
   * [Jeff Dalton](http://www.dcs.gla.ac.uk/~jeff/), *University of Glasgow*, Glasgow